rupali-codes/LinksHub/README.md

 # Welcome to LinksHub
-LinksHub is a Hub of Links by developers for developers.
-We as LinksHub willing to put links to all free/paid & useful resources together, so that it can help developers to save their time and build awesome things with more efficiency.
+LinksHub is a Hub of Links for developers by developers.
+Where we will be putting links to all free/paid & useful resources together which will be helpful for Beginners to advanced level developers And because we believe that There's no lack of resources but there's lack of Awareness, hopefully we can get the right resource to the right person.

-### Demo
+## Demo
-You can see the live demo [here](https://linkshub.vercel.app)
+You can see the live demo at: https://linkshub.vercel.app

 ## Tech stack
 ![Next.js](https://img.shields.io/badge/Next.js-7c3aed?style=for-the-badge&logo=next.js&logoColor=white)